Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: A Critical Review of Current Practices in NLP and Social Science

-In the field of framing at the \textit{sentence (headline) level}, \citet{liu-etal-2019-detecting} released the Gun Violence Frame Corpus (GVFC).
+\paragraph{Framing} At the \textit{headline level}, \citet{liu-etal-2019-detecting} released the Gun Violence Frame Corpus (GVFC).
 It includes headlines about gun violence in news articles from 2016 and 2018 in the U.S., labelled with frames like politics, economics, and mental health. \citet{tourni-etal-2021-detecting-frames} released a multi-modal version of the GVFC collection, including the main image associated with each article, and annotations about relevance and framing at the image level.

-At the \textit{document level}, there is what is probably the most extensive data collection for investigating framing: the Media Frames Corpus (MFC, \citealp{card-etal-2015-media}).
+At the \textit{document level}, the Media Frames Corpus (MFC, \citealp{card-etal-2015-media}) is the currently most extensive frame-labeled data set available.
 It includes articles from $13$ U.S.\ newspapers on three policy issues: immigration, same-sex marriage, and smoking.
-This dataset is intended to enable the analysis of policy issue framing, providing annotations at document and span levels with frames like morality, economic, and cultural. \citet{ziems-yang-2021-protect-serve} contribute a police violence news articles collection (PVFC) that can be categorised in both domains, media bias and framing.
+This dataset is intended to enable the analysis of policy issue framing, providing annotations at document and span levels with frames like morality, economic, and cultural.
+More recently, \citet{piskorski-etal-2023-semeval} released a multilingual multifaceted data collection that includes framing as one of the facet with 14 generic framing dimensions at the document level, inspired in the MFC's annotation. \citet{ziems-yang-2021-protect-serve} contribute a police violence news articles collection (PVFC) that can be categorised in both domains, media bias and framing.
 They provide annotations for political leaning: conservative, liberal or none and also entity-centric frames, including the victim's age, race, and gender.
-They also include the code to extract those entity frames automatically using regular expressions.
-It is pertinent to note that this survey is primarily U.S.- and English-centred, in large part because currently-available datasets and work predominantly focus on U.S.\ news sources.
-Diversifying research to other countries, cultures, and languages is an important step for future work.